 Founded in 2006, the annual Fringe Festival held each July, starting in 2006 serves as celebration of cultural democracy and art for everyone.
 By embracing diversity and a spirit of independence, we create or rent a series of theatre spaces made available to participants on a first-come, first-served basis.
 Our aim is to challenge perceptions and shake up the hierarchy, to be brave and unafraid and to serve as a launching pad for unseasoned to existing theatre artists.

 Fringe Music employs individual curators to program music events and concerts throughout the year.
-From our spring music festival to our monthly music series DC Public Libraries.

 Capital Fringe Transformed the City’s Theater Scene—Now It’s Attempting the Same for Its Music Scene -Washington City Paper, July 2016